hasan-rakibul/MADE-for-ASD/README.md

 !python pheno_info.py
 ```

 3. Run `prepare_data.py` to compute the correlation.
 Then we can get the hdf5 files.
-The dataset(hdf5) is put on the [colab link](https://drive.google.com/file/d/1-WyQ7IOqSxaGcoA6MR4ydJdazlqzKYMY/view?usp=drive_link), you need to put it in the "data" folder.
+The dataset (hdf5) can be downloaded from [link](https://drive.google.com/file/d/1-WyQ7IOqSxaGcoA6MR4ydJdazlqzKYMY/view?usp=drive_link); you need to put it in the "data" folder.
 Or you can simply run the code as:

 ```
 #download_abide.py [--folds=N] [--whole] [--male] [--threshold] [--leave-site-out] [--NYU-site-out] [<derivative> ...]